 Tom Brady‘s retirement announcement today stunned the NFL world.

 The Hall requires that a player must have been retired at least five years before he can be considered.
-With Brady’s retirement in January 2022, five years from now will be 2027.
+With Brady’s FINAL retirement in Today February 1st 2023, five years from now will be 2028.

 Tom Brady has won more Super Bowl rings than any player in NFL history after winning a seventh championship in Super Bowl 55.